 The MRI scan will be scheduled to begin around your child’s normal bedtime or slightly later.
 Together, we will collaborate to devise a strategy for the scan night taking into account your child’s bedtime and sleep habits.
 During the day of the scan, we ask that you keep your child awake and active until your appointment time.
 See below for frequently asked questions and more tips for scan day!

 - Magnetic resonance imaging (MRI) is the process of “taking a picture” of tissues in your body.
-In this case, we are taking a picture of your child’s brain.
+In this case, we are taking a picture (many different pictures) of your child’s brain

-- MRI is safe and non-invasive – it is approved by the Food & Drug Administration for use with young children.
+- MRI is safe and non-invasive and is approved by the Food & Drug Administration (FDA) for use with young children

 - Unlike x-rays, there is no radiation